 The policy goes into effect immediately and full implementation will be complete in the next several months.

 No Private Right Statement

-Anyone may contact ICE on matters involving detained parents, including but not limited to: detained alien parents or legal guardians of minor children in the United States; family or child dependency court officials; social workers or other child welfare authorities; immigration attorneys; family law attorneys; and other child welfare or immigration advocates.
+Anyone may contact ICE on matters involving detained parents.
+Potential inquirers may include, but are not limited to: detained parents or legal guardians of minor children or incapacitated adults in the United States, family or child dependency court officials, child welfare case workers or other child welfare authorities, immigration attorneys, family law attorneys, and other child welfare or immigration advocates.

 - Contact your local Community Relations Officer if you have inquiries relating to this Directive.

 - For case inquiries involving child protective services, family court or child welfare proceedings, you may send a parental interests inquiry directly via the secure ERO Contact Form.
 Please select “Parental Interests” in Type of Inquiry to have it routed to the HQ ERO Parental Interests team.

 - For information regarding how to contact a detained parent or the detained parent’s deportation officer, you may reach out to the ERO field office where the parent is detained.
 The Online Detainee Locator System may provide the location where the parent is detained.

 - If you are an attorney, visit Attorney Information and Resources for additional information.

 - If you are looking for information on how to apply for humanitarian parole per Section 5.9 of the Directive, visit USCIS's Humanitarian Parole web page.

 You may also contact ICE Headquarters by calling the ICE Detention Reporting and Information Line at 1-888-351-4024 during regular business hours, 8 a.m. to 8 p.m.
 EST, Monday through Friday.
 Note: State that your request is a "Parental Interests Inquiry."
 Bilingual (English/Spanish) operators are available.
 If necessary, interpretation services are also available to communicate with individuals in other languages.